Student Administrative and Financial Services

 Cash and traveler check payments should be made at the Student Administrative Services located on the second floor of the Beatrice Auerbach Administration building.

 Check payments can be made online via CASHNet.
-Check payments can also be mailed along with the top portion of the billing statement to University of Hartford, P.O Box 416362 Boston, MA 02241-6362.
+Check payments can also be mailed along with the top portion of the billing statement to Center for Student Success, 200 Bloomfield Avenue West Hartford CT 06117.
 Check payments need to be made payable to the University of Hartford and be payable in U.S. dollars through a U.S. bank.
 Students will be responsible for any fees the University is charged for foreign collections and insufficient funds.
-Please make sure to mail all scholarship checks directly to the Student Administrative Services Center for proper credit.
+Please make sure to mail all scholarship checks directly to the Center for Student Success for proper credit.

 Charge payments must be made online via the CASHNet service.
 Students should sign up their parents or other responsible parties as an authorized payer.
 Students can access this through the Student Self Service Center.